-In today’s blog post, we’ll share what we know about finding success selling SaaS, plus advice from a handful of the best talents in sales.
-If you’re a sales professional selling a SaaS product, this is one you might want to bookmark and come back to.
+Mastering the art of successful SaaS prospecting is often the differentiating factor.
+In today’s blog post, we’ll share what we know about finding success selling SaaS, plus advice from a handful of the best talents in sales who have honed their craft in effective SaaS prospecting strategies.
 (And if you haven’t yet signed up for our free startup sales course, do it now!)

 Here are five things that every SaaS salesperson needs to know.

 The average sales cycle will depend on the price